 "White And Black" and brought Sarah and David back into the studio.
 The combination worked once again, and both Sarah and David agreed to join Wild Mountain.

 Craigslist for a “Bluegrass Percussionist”, John Ware - a drummer who played with Linda Ronstadt, Emmylou Harris, Ricky Skaggs, and many more great artists, responded to the ad - Wild Mountain had a rhythm section.

 Dave Sweeney joined Wild Mountain after being highly recemmended as a veteran Irish/Celtic bass player.
 He had worked with several sucessfull Colorado Irish/Celtic bands.
 After placing an ad on

-The band went into the studio and recorded 28 original songs, 14 of which are on their debut album “Greengrass”.
+The band began performing and went into the studio and recorded 28 original songs, 14 of which are on their debut album “Greengrass”.
 The album was recorded at Grapevine Studios in Wheat Ridge, Colorado and was produced by Mike Nile and Neale Heywood (Fleetwood Mac).